LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 b = \frac{\kappa \Delta{t}}{\Delta{y^2}}.
 \end{equation}$

-Equation (17) is solved for all interior nodes at each time step, assuming initial and boundary conditions are specified.
-The boundary conditions are implemented using the temperature values calculated for the ghost nodes.
+Equation (17) is solved for all centroids at each time step, assuming initial and boundary conditions are specified.
+The boundary conditions are implemented using the temperature values calculated for the ghost nodes (Equations (6)-(13)).
 For implementation details, see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

 ## Implicit Scheme (Backward Euler)